Francisca-Heii/Francisca-Heii/README.md

 # Hi, I'm Francisca 👋🏿 💻
 <img src='https://i0.wp.com/plopdo.com/wp-content/uploads/2021/07/Screenshot-1.png?resize=1210%2C642&ssl=1' alt="banner mabuhay"></img>
 <br><br>
-I am a Frontend/UI Engineer and DevOps enthusiast.
-I currently enjoy working with HTML5, CSS, Flexbox, JavaScript, and ReactJS (REST APIs) and have experience working with other technologies.
+I am a Frontend/UI Developer and DevOps enthusiast.
+I currently enjoy working with HTML5, CSS3, Bootstrap, Flexbox, Animation, JavaScript, ReactJS and RESTful API and have experience working with other technologies.

 I enjoy doing code reviews, talking about all things coding, design and to better my coding skills.

 - 👨‍💻 I’m currently working on Data Structures & Algorithms and something Cool on the way.
-- 🌱 Learning React, GraphQl.
+- 🌱 Urge to learn new techlonogies and anything around Tech and Science.

  # 💻 Tech Stack: